owais-ai/Front-end-Course/TypeScript & NodeJS/TS-class-09/README.md

 ### Types of VCS
 1. **Local VCS**: Keeps versions on the local machine.
 Example: RCS (Revision Control System).
 2. **Centralized VCS (CVCS)**: Maintains all versions in a central server.
 Examples: CVS, Subversion (SVN).
-3. **Distributed VCS (DVCS)**: Each user has a complete copy of the repository, including its history.
+3. **Distributed VCS (DVCS)**: Each user has a complete copy of the repository, including its history both in Local and Central server.
 Examples: Git, Mercurial.

 ### Benefits of VCS
 - **Collaboration**: Multiple people can work on the same project simultaneously.